NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

 point_size = 2
 ```

-You can also specify parameters in a `params.yml` file and specify them there
-instead, which works just like for the Knitr engine above.
-Using parameters is
+You can also specify parameters in a `params.yml` file and instruct quarto to use them with the `--execute-params params.yml` flag when rendering.
+Note that the parameters must be defined in the document (in the YAML header when using the `knitr` engine, or in a cell when using the `jupyter` engine).
+Pointing quarto to a `params.yml` file with `--execute-params` only overrides them when rendering.

-extremely useful when you're using a workflow manager system (*e.g.* Snakemake
-or Nextflow), since you can easily specify sample-specific parameters from the
-command line directly from your workflow manager.
+Using parameters is extremely useful when you're using a workflow manager system (*e.g.* Snakemake or Nextflow), since you can easily specify sample-specific parameters from the command line directly from your workflow manager.

 > **Quick recap** <br>
 > In this sections we covered a number of document-wide options, including